benjymous/annotations/sandman/sandman.17.md

   **TLS**: Times Literary Supplement, a literati must-read.
 It is a weekly supplement to the great metropolitan newspaper, the Times of London.

-  The collection title is, in Gaiman's words, "an oblique James Branch Cabell reference...a chapter he never got around to writing in _Figures of Earth_"."
+  The collection title is, in Gaiman's words, "an oblique James Branch Cabell reference...a chapter he never got around to writing in _Figures of Earth_".

 - #### Panel 4